 All Heritage Academy scholars in grades 6-12 are expected to participate in a daily 20-minute Citizenship class.
+K-5 scholars will participate in daily Citizenship lessons as well.
 Subjects such as good citizenship, study of ideals and values of America's Founders, and other character-building concepts and activities will be presented.